-- What is student loan consolidation
+- What is student loan consolidation?

-- Why people tell you to consolidate
+- Why people tell you consolidation is a good idea

 Student loan consolidation occurs when you have multiple loans and you merge them.
 Thus, instead of having multiple loans you have one big loan.

 For example, let’s assume you have two loans.
 Each loan has a balance of $10,000.
 One has an interest rate of 6% and the other 8%.
 Your consolidated loan would have a principal balance of $20,000 with a 7% interest rate.

 However, it does save the person the headache of having to deal with multiple loan servicers if the loans are spread across different companies.

 Student loan consolidation could move them all to one company.
 (Note: By companies I am referring to servicers such as Navient, Great Lakes, Nelnet, etc…)

 For this reason, many “older” individuals say to consolidate your loans.
 Therefore, you only have to write one check each month.

 If your friends are telling you to consolidate it is likely they heard that advice from an individual that is from an “older” generation.

 It is very easy to set up automatic payments.
 Therefore, student loan consolidation simply to make life “easier” is not a reason to consolidate.

 There are two primary reasons to avoid consolidating your loans:

-1. If you are trying to save money and are making prepayments.
+- If you are trying to save money and are making prepayments.
 Student loan consolidation makes it impossible to target specific loans.
 For example, to save the most money, you would want to pay off the highest interest rate loan first.
 However, this is no longer possible because you would no longer have multiple loans after you consolidate.
 You only have one big loan with one interest rate.

-2. You may have less financial flexibility in the future.
+- You may have less financial flexibility in the future.
 For example, assume you have two loans each with a required monthly payment of $500 (combined, your required monthly payment is $1,000).
 You may be prepaying one of the loans to try to pay it off as soon as possible.
 When you finally pay off one of the loans, you would then be left with the other loan and a required monthly payment of $500.

 This could be huge if you need financial help one day or want to buy a house.
 To learn more about how your student loan monthly payment affect your ability to buy a house you’ll want to read this article.